ar-io/docs/docs/src/guides/sdk.md

 #### `getTokenSupply()`

-Retrieves the total supply of tokens, returned in mIO.
+Retrieves the total supply of tokens, returned in mARIO.
 The total supply includes the following:

 - `total` - the total supply of all tokens
 - `circulating` - the total supply minus locked, withdrawn, delegated, and staked